FabricMC/fabric-docs/develop/classtweaker/accesswidening.md

 ## Specifying Targets {#specifying-targets}

-For class tweaking, classes use their [internal names](../mixins/bytecode#class-names) and fields or methods must specify their name along with their [bytecode descriptor](../mixins/bytecode#field-and-method-descriptors).
+For class tweaking, classes use their [internal names](../mixins/bytecode#class-names).
+For fields and methods you must specify their class name, their name, and their [bytecode descriptor](../mixins/bytecode#field-and-method-descriptors).

 ::: tip